antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

     [C API summit at EuroPython](../07-europython-talks/index.md).
 The current C API is problematic, so we are exploring ideas for the development of [PyNI](https://github.com/py-ni) (Python Native Interface), whose design
-    will be likely be heavily inspired by [HPy](https://hpyproject.org/).
+    will likely be heavily inspired by [HPy](https://hpyproject.org/).
 It's important to underline that this is just the beginning and the entire process will require multiple PEPs.